dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 1. Calculate the path hash array for the key you are looking for.
 2. Select the most-recent ("latest") Entry for the feed.
 3. Compare path hash arrays.
 If the paths match exactly, compare keys; they match, you have found the you were looking for!
-Check whether the `value` is defined or not; if not, this Entry represents that the key was deleted from the database.
+Check whether the `deleted` flag is set; if so, this Entry represents that the key was deleted from the database.
 4. If the paths match, but not the keys, look for a pointer in the last `trie` array index, and iterate from step #3 with the new Entry.
 5. If the paths don't entirely match, find the first index at which the two